gutrera/stencil_opt/README.md

                 - program name
                 - k value

-- plot.gp : script to generate the plot with gnuplot
+- plot.gp : script to generate the strong scalability plot with gnuplot

+- xxx_elapsed.txt : elapsed times from the strong scalability plot

+- xxx_output.txt : output from the program from the strong scalibility run with results from the correctness checking, k value and execution times